 It’s worth figuring out what kind of noise you’re trying to block because it’ll affect how thorough you need to be with your soundproofing project.
 For example, you’d have a much easier time trying to block out the sound of a TV in the next room than you would be trying to block the sound of someone constantly slamming a door.

 Once you’ve got an idea of what you’re trying to keep out of the room, you should know what soundproofing solutions you need to employ.
 The first method below is for a complete soundproofing project, and so is much more thorough.
 The second is enough to deal with minor airborne noises, so doesn’t take as much work.

 While researching this topic, I found that there are 3 main steps involved in soundproofing a plasterboard wall, which are:

 The best (and biggest) first step to soundproofing a plasterboard wall is to decouple the studs.
 This is basically a fancy way of saying you’ll isolate the two sides of plasterboard from each other by hanging them on separate studs.

-The reason this is necessary is because sound waves travel as vibrations, both through the air and solid surfaces.
-Sound waves therefore transmit through a wall by vibrating through one side, through the studs, and then through the other side of the wall.
+The reason this is necessary is that sound waves travel as vibrations, both through the air and solid surfaces.
+Sound waves, therefore, transmit through a wall by vibrating through one side, through the studs, and then through the other side of the wall.